shakir-sust/CRSS-8030-Data-Science-Class/README.md

 This is a line from RStudio

-I successfully configured Git to RStudion in my personal MacBook, lab desktop, and common desktop.
+I successfully configured Git into RStudio in my personal MacBook, lab desktop, and common desktop.

 Whoa, that's quite a relief!!!